The swashbuckling Dr Syn

 Wirral we go?

-Regular readers (both of you) know that I come back to visit The Wirral, or just "Wirral", as some prefer, most months of the year.
+Regular readers (both of you) know that I come back to visit the Wirral, or just "Wirral", as some prefer, most months of the year.
 This is where I went to school, and where my parents still live.
 I sleep in the same room I slept in when I was six.
 Space is the depository…

 Back to the future?